Christina Bennington: Televised theatre performances

 She also appeared as Raven in several televised performances of songs from Bat Out Of Hell.
 On UK television, this includes appearances on Tonight at the London Palladium, This Morning, Britain's Got Talent, and as one of the contributing acts in the 2018 Proms In The Park, accompanied by the BBC Concert Orchestra.
 And on US television, as part of the cast performing on The Today Show.

 Concerts

-Bennington performed two sold out solo shows at The Crazy Coqs in London on January 7, 2019.
+Bennington performed two sold out solo shows at The Crazy Coqs in London on 7 January 2019.

+Television

+Bennington portrays Cortana in season 2 of Halo.

 Awards and nominations

-Bennington was nominated for "Understudy of the Year" in the BroadwayWorld UK awards for Magnolia in Showboat at the New London Theatre in 2016.
+Bennington was nominated for "Understudy of the Year" in the BroadwayWorld UK Awards for Magnolia in Showboat at the New London Theatre in 2016.

 For her role as Raven in Bat Out Of Hell The Musical, Bennington received nominations for "Best Actress in a Musical" in two award ceremonies: the 2017 BroadwayWorld UK Awards, and the 2018 WhatsOnStage Awards.
 The show Bat Out Of Hell The Musical won The Evening Standard's "Best Musical" award in 2017, and Bennington accepted the award alongside co-star Andrew Polec.

+Personal life

+Bennington attributes her energy levels needed to perform eight shows a week to a Pilates regime and vegan diet.